slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Validate your business by finding paying clients.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
 The more they pay, the more they value it - the consumer votes with his wallet.
 It’s not about what you know, it’s about who trusts you to solve their problems.
 Often, it requires the technical skills.
 Always, it requires the persuasion skills.

+First try to sell it.
+Than build it.

+If you build something that people say they’ll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a «wannapreneur».
+At that point it’s just part of the struggle.

+Hints:

+- If you have an idea, test it and launch now.
+It’s called putting out a “minimally viable product” or MVP.
+Timing is the most important factor in startup success (quick to start but not the first).
+Team and execution came next.
+Find the 80/20 solution.
+Don’t put a bunch of effort to find out there’s no paying demand.
+- The bottleneck for success often is not knowledge of the tools, but lack of understanding of the customer needs.
+It’s easier when YOU are the customer.
+Start with something you’re interested in.
+Don’t worry about the theory, focus on solving the problem.
+- Do the math.
+When evaluating an idea make sure the math scales.
+E.g. If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
+Will even max capacity pay the rent?
+How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
+How much can you produce in an hour, will that ever pay you enough?
+- In some complex and mature markets if you start small you my never be able to compete with existent players.
+- Create a culture that rewards killing ideas.
+Nobody gets fired.
+In fact, people get praised when we kill something, we saved a lot of money.
+- Do things manually at first.
+Don’t scale your team/product until you have built something people want.
+Only after you are over running your ability to do things manually you do have to worry about automation.
+- Focus on revenue generating activities: if it is not going to earn you money, then don’t do it or outsource them so you have more time to work on your cash flow.
+- Deliver a little bit more than expected.
+That’ll help to get you some recommendations.
+- «Fire» nasty, time consuming and time wasting clients.
+- Entrepreneurs are more risk averse than general population.
+Budget pessimistically using the worst case scenario.
+- There’s the myth that failure makes you a better entrepreneur.
+This is true only if you study your failures.

+> *"Don’t open a shop unless you know how to smile."
+-- vox populi*

 > *"Without customers, you don’t have a business.
 You have a hobby."
 -- Don Peppers [1946] & Martha Rogers [1938]*